juicedata/juicefs/docs/en/how_to_setup_object_storage.md

 ## Storj DCS <span id='storj-dcs'></span>

-When using Storj DCS to create a JuiceFS file system, please refer to [this document](https://docs.storj.io/api-reference/s3-compatible-gateway) to learn how to create access key and secret key.

 Storj DCS is an S3-compatible storage, just use `s3` for `--storage` option.
 The setting format of the `--bucket` option is `https://gateway.<region>.storjshare.io/<bucket>`, please replace `<region>` with the storage region you actually use.
 There are currently three avaliable regions: `us1`, `ap1` and `eu1`.
 For example:

 ```shell